 Though there is little difference between a master of arts and a master of science, there is a clear distinction between the two degrees and a master of professional studies.
 While MA and MS programs might focus on either theoretical or applied communication, emphasizing social scientific research or professional skill development (or both, in the case of “hybrid” programs), MPS programs are almost always applied.
 This means that the primary goal of the degree is to prepare students to be leaders in the workforce, as opposed to preparing them for Ph.D. study and careers in academia.

 As a result, master of professional studies programs tend to focus on topics like public relations, strategic communication, corporate communications, integrated marketing communications, branding, training and development, and human resources management.
 Unlike a master of arts or master of science, an MPS is less likely to require a thesis.
-To gain a better understanding of this particular degree path, check out the MPS programs below:
+The following list includes examples of schools that currently offer MPS programs in the field of communication:

 - Georgetown University — MPS in Public Relations and Corporate Communications